 Mesquite Senior Center until further notice.
 Homebound meal delivery will continue with no anticipated changes.
 For those who usually go to the Senior Center to eat, meals will be available for pick-up at the Senior Center Monday through Friday 11 a.m. - 12:30 p.m.
 Individuals can also sign up for home delivery if they qualify.
 Please contact the Senior Center with questions (702) 346-5290.

 City Public Meetings

 The May 5, 2020 Tech Review Meeting was held virtually allowing public comment to be done online.
 The May 12, 2020 City Council meeting was held in person and virtually.
-Going forward, Tech Review Meetings and City Council Meetings will be open again for the public to come and observe with strict social distancing guidelines in place.
+Technical Review Meetings and City Council Meetings are open again for the public to come and observe with strict social distancing guidelines in place.
 E-comments may also be made through the website while streaming the meeting.